lmullen/jsr/_source/issues/vol14/webb.markdown

 extended travel to and within the United States to allow their immersion in archival sources.
-The result, they hoped, would be research that American readers would appreciate on its own terms rather than prejudging on the basis of the author's national origin.
+The result, they hoped, would be research that American readers would appreciate on its own terms rather than prejudging on the basis of the author's national origin.[^1]

 I had reason to reflect on these issues when I arrived at the University of Cambridge in October 1992 to research a doctoral thesis under the